nasa-jpl/ION-DTN/gh-pages/docs/Contact-Discovery-with-ipnd.md

 those APIs as for `ipnd` itself: if you are building opportunistic-contact support on ION, that is the integration surface to target.

+!!! tip "Worked example / template"
+    The ION source tree includes a small, customizable example of exactly this:
+    **`demos/l2-neighbor-discovery/`** (`l2discd`) discovers neighbors over raw
+    Ethernet/Wi-Fi broadcast frames — a deliberately simple custom format, *not* IPND — and drives the same `bp_discovery_acquired()` / `bp_discovery_lost()`
+    calls to create ducts/plans/contacts for the TCP and UDP CLs.
+It is meant to be forked as a starting point for your own discovery mechanism; see its `README.md` and `run-demo.sh`.

 ---

 ## The two layers